Spot the Difference Between Legitimate & Suspicious Logins with Duo Trust Monitor

 Security Event: A Marketing manager is traveling to an event in another country and needs to access email.

-If you’d like to try Trust Monitor and experience how Duo can help you spot the difference between legitimate and suspicious access events that could be potential threats, sign up for a free 30-day trial.
+If you’d like to try Trust Monitor and experience how Duo can help you spot the difference between legitimate and suspicious logins that could be potential threats, sign up for a free 30-day trial.